topquark22/Thermo55/README.md

 Connect pin A1 to GND (configures as receiver.)

-Connect D5 to GND via a normally-open pushbutton switch.
+Connect D5 to GND via a normally-open pushbutton switch, used for selecting and resetting the MAX/MIN display.
+Also connect D5 to GND via a 100nF (0.1µF) ceramic capacitor; this works with the ATmega's internal pullup resistor and Schmitt-trigger input to debounce the switch.

 For Fahrenheit display on the LCD, switch D2 to GND.
 It does not affect the numbers on the serial monitor, which are always degrees C.